 - In a medium size bowl, add the rice vinegar, lime juice, toasted sesame seed oil, honey, ground or fresh ginger, and the ground or fresh garlic.
 Whisk well until everything is combined.3 tablespoon Rice Vinegar, 1½ tablespoon lime juice, 2 teaspoon sesame oil, 2 teaspoon honey, 1 teaspoon ginger, garlic, pepper

 - Slice the cucumber very thin and add to a large bowl.
-Slice one or two green onions up and add next.1 large cucumber, 2 green onion
+Slice one or two green onions up and add next.1 large cucumber, 2 green onions

 - Toss in the edamame seeds and toss with the Japanese Sesame salad dressing to coat all the vegetables.
-Sprinkle on the sesame seeds and serve immediately.1½ edamame, 2 teaspoon sesame oil
+Sprinkle on the sesame seeds and serve immediately.1½ cups edamame , 2 teaspoon sesame oil